First published June 2017; updated June 2021

 It is calculated in a way that indicates the risk of developing sunburn, which is mainly caused by UVB.The UV index ranges from zero upwards – the higher the UV index, the greater the risk.

-When the UV index is 3 (moderate) or above, you need to protect your skin.
-In Ireland, make sun protection part of your daily routine particularly from April – September, when the UV index is usually 3 or above, even when it is cloudy.
-Stay safe by limiting time in the midday sun when UV is strongest, typically between the hours of 11.00am-3.00pm.
+In Ireland, make sun protection part of your daily routine particularly from April – September, when the intensity of sunburn producing UV is greatest, even when it is cloudy!
+Stay safe by limiting time in the midday sun when UV is strongest, typically between the hours of 11:00am-3:00pm.

 Remember the 5 ‘Ss’ of sun safety